pivotal/docs-tap/multicluster/installing-multicluster.md

 To install the Run profile cluster:

 1. Follow the steps for installing the Full profile in [Installing the Tanzu Application Platform package and profiles](../install.md).
 Alternatively, you can use a reduced values file for the Run profile, as shown in [Run profile](./reference/tap-values-run-sample.md).
-1. To use Application Live View, set the `INGRESS-DOMAIN` for `appliveview_connector` to match the value you set on the View profile for the `appliveview` in the values file.
+2. To use Application Live View, set the `INGRESS-DOMAIN` for `appliveview_connector` to match the value you set on the View profile for the `appliveview` in the values file.

 ## <a id='add-view'></a> Add Build and Run clusters to Tanzu Application Platform GUI

 1. After installing the Build and Run clusters, create the `Service Accounts` that Tanzu Application Platform GUI uses to read objects from the clusters.
-1. Follow the steps in [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../tap-gui/cluster-view-setup.md) to add a remote cluster.
-These steps create the necessary RBAC elements the will allow you to pull the URL and token from the Build and Run clusters that you will them come back and add to the View cluster's values file.
+2. Follow the steps in [Viewing resources on multiple clusters in Tanzu Application Platform GUI](../tap-gui/cluster-view-setup.md) to add a remote cluster.
+These steps create the necessary RBAC elements allowing you to pull the URL and token from the Build and Run clusters that allows them come back and add to the View cluster's values file.
 You must add both the Build and Run clusters to the View cluster for all plug-ins to function as expected.

 ## Next steps